Everyone has unproductive days every now and then. This is true even to Asian Efficiency team members. It happens even

 One important idea is that even if you have a bad start to a day, you can correct that using some of the techniques and strategies that will be discussed in this article.
-This will let you turn what could potentially be an unproductive day into a average or even excellent day.
+This will let you turn what could potentially be an unproductive day into an average or even excellent day.

 9 Reasons for an Unproductive Day

 There are all sorts of reasons why we have unproductive days.
 Here are the main ones:

 - Poor energy management.
 If you don’t manage your physical, emotional, and mental energy well, then you can’t be optimally productive – you’ll end up in a state of semi-sleep-semi-alertness all day, and be generally unproductive.

 - Getting overwhelmed.
 Most people’s days get overwhelmed by either too many tasks or too many emails, or a combination of the two.
 If you feel like you have too many things to juggle at any given time, that’s a sign that you’re headed for a period of un-productivity – unless you do something about it.

 - Bad health.
 This goes alongside poor energy management.
-If you don’t eat properly, exercise properly or sleep properly, it’s really hard to be productive.
+If you don’t eat properly, exercise properly, or sleep properly, it’s really hard to be productive.
 And if you think that you can ignore signs of degrading health and “just power through”, you are setting yourself up for some major health issues down the line.
-Also in this category would be people are just burnt out from too much work, and people who are physically ill (e.g., it’s flu season).
+Also in this category would be people who are just burnt out from too much work, and people who are physically ill (e.g., it’s flu season).